 Jacobo Bielak

-Hamerschlag University Professor Emeritus, Civil & Environmental Engineering
+Hamerschlag University Professor Emeritus

-Hamerschlag University Professor Emeritus, Civil & Environmental Engineering
+Hamerschlag University Professor Emeritus

-Bielak received his Civil Engineer’s degree from the National University of Mexico (UNAM), M.S. from Rice University, and Ph.D. from Caltech.
+Bielak received his civil engineer’s degree from the National University of Mexico (UNAM), M.S. from Rice University, and Ph.D. from Caltech.

 1971 Ph.D., California Institute of Technology